apache/struts-site/source/submitting-patches.md

 your fork and branch to compare the differences with the Apache Struts' `master` branch.

 Finally hit `Create Pull Request` button and you are done!

+After your PR got accepted and merged you must clean up your local repo, please witch branch to `master`

+    git checkout master

+and fetch updates from remote

+    git fetch -p
+    git pull

+and now you can delete your local branch

+    git branch -d my-branch

+and you are ready to start working on another feature/issue.

 ### How to merge Pull Requests